 On top of all that, Disney is completely ad-free (for now, anyway) and offers simultaneous streaming on four screens and unlimited downloads on up to 10 devices (with Netflix’s most basic plan—which is still more expensive—you can only watch and download on one device!).

-NB: In August 2022 Disney announced that on December 8, 2022 it will introduce an ad-supported tier priced at 8 USD/month, while raising the cost of its ad-free tier to 11 USD/month.
+NB: On December 8, 2022 introduced an ad-supported tier in select markets priced at 8 USD/month, while raising the cost of its ad-free tier to 11 USD/month.

 2. HBO Max